 The only downside is that, like the Oculus, the Vive has high PC system requirements and a fairly tricky setup process.
 You’ll need a lot of lounge space for the HTC Vive, not to mention a gaming PC that’s got enough chops to run the show.

-Also, despite the fact that the HTC Vive is not as good as the HTC Vive Pro, it’s still expensive for something that came out over two years ago.
+Also, despite the fact that the HTC Vive is not as good as the HTC Vive Pro, it’s still expensive for something that came out several years ago.
 However you slice it, you’re looking at spending a lot of money here – you may as well stump up the extra and go for the Pro, unless you can get a good deal on the original HTC Vive.

 Read our HTC Vive review